 Therefore the focus of our colloquium will be on „Verflucht und zugenäht.
 Antike Fluchtafeln und das Neue Testament“.
-It will take place at the University of Mainz from April 5th-7th 2018, and will be organized by Dr. Michael Hölscher (Mainz), Dr. Markus Lau (Freiburg [Schweiz]) and Dr. Susanne Luther (Mainz).
+It will take place at the University of Mainz from April 5th-7th 2018, and will be organized by Dr. Michael Hölscher (Mainz), Dr. Markus Lau (Freiburg [Schweiz]) and Dr. Susanne Luther (Groningen).

 The objective of our colloquium is twofold:

 - On the one hand we want to explore the fascinating world of ancient defixiones and prayers for justice and render it accessible for our exegetical work.
 As New Testament scholars, we are interested in applying the methods of critical exegesis along with hermeneutical reflection in order to focus upon a group of texts which are both part of the immediate temporal and local context of the New Testament and were widely used and firmly established in day-to-day life in Antiquity.